apigee/devrel/PIPELINES.md

 The `pipeline.sh` script:

-- is run whenever a Pull Request changes that projects
+- is run whenever a Pull Request changes that project
 - is run for all projects each night
 - is run on a private continuous integration server after an initial code review, to reduce the risk of exposing secrets